claudiucelfilip/angular-test/README.md

 - form validation
 - create a directive
 - create a custom pipe
-- create a few tests e2e and unit test
+- create a few e2e and unit tests
 - use observables
 - use route resolvers
 - lazy load part a of functionality